 MAMMOTH MOUNTAIN INFORMATION:

-Mammoth Mountain is located in the southern Sierras of California.
+Mammoth Mountain is going to be open through the 4th of July this year.
+Mammoth is located in the southern Sierras of California.
 This is the closest major ski area to the Los Angeles and Las Vegas metro areas.
 As such it can get very crowded in the base areas.
 Traffic to and from the mountain on weekends can be a nightmare.
 But, the mountain itself is huge and it can spread people out well.
 Mammoth is well known for running late into the season for skiing.
 Many years Mammoth can offer skiing on the 4th of July.
 Mammoth is also used as a spring time training center for ski racers.
 The US Ski Team has been coming here for decades to train during April, May, and even into June.

 SUGAR BOWL SKI RESORT INFORMATION: